-- How much their energy output will degrade over the years. - The length of their product warranty.
+- How much their energy output will degrade over the years. - The length of their product warranty, although cheaper brands are catching up on this.

-For example, 370W Jinko solar panels are warranted to have 83.1% of their rated output after 25 years and have a 12-year product warranty.
+For example, 415W Jinko solar panels are warranted to have 87.4% of their rated output after 25 years and have a 25-year product warranty.

-Top-end 400W Sunpower Maxeon panels are warranted to have 92% of their rated output after 25 years and have a full 25-year product warranty.
+Top-end 420W Sunpower Maxeon panels are warranted to have 92% of their rated output after 25 years and have a full 40-year product warranty, with output warranted to be 88.3 percent of the rated output at the end of that time.